linucksrox/hugoblog/content/post/kubernetes-homelab-series-part-4.5-debug-pod.md

   ```
 - Deploy the pod: `kubectl apply -f debug-pod.yaml`
 - Drop into a shell inside the container: `kubectl exec -it debugpod -n kube-system -- /bin/sh`
+- Alternatively, run an ephemeral container in the pod with sysadmin privileges (root): `kubectl debug -it debugpod --image=alpine:3.21 --target=debugcontainer -n kube-system --profile=sysadmin`
 - Do something useful.
 In my case, I wanted to check if a pod running in this cluster can reach out to Cloudflare and Google DNS servers so:
   - Install telnet: `apk add --update busybox-extras`
   - `telnet 1.1.1.1 53` - Ctrl+C, then e to exit